-Insurance for learner drivers
+Compare car insurance for learner drivers

 Passing a driving test can be hard work.
-There is a lot to think about, so the more hours of driving practice you do, the better your chance of passing first time.
+There is a lot to think about, so the more hours of driving practice you do, the better your chance of passing the first time.
 The right provisional driving insurance is a must to ensure you are covered while you learn.

-Why you need learner driver insurance?
+Why do you need learner driver insurance?

 Driving on a public highway involves risk, both to you and to other drivers.
 Even if you have not yet passed your test, you could be involved in an accident.
 If someone else is hurt or their car damaged as a result of an accident caused by you, you could be liable for costs.
 Car insurance is required by law to protect yourself and other road users against this risk.

 All motorists need to have car insurance cover by law.
 The Road Traffic Act 1988 requires a minimum level of coverage for all drivers.
 Driving without insurance is an offence, and you could be prosecuted if you are caught.